julianlam/feps/fep/ef61/fep-ef61.md

 ### Location hints

 When ActivityPub object containing a reference to another actor is being constructed, implementations SHOULD provide a list of gateways where specified actor object can be retrieved.
 This list MAY be provided using the `gateways` query parameter.
-Each gateway address MUST be URI-endcoded, and if multiple addresses are present they MUST be separated by commas.
+Each gateway address MUST be URI-encoded, and if multiple addresses are present they MUST be separated by commas.

 Example: